 In this post we will talk about how to become an Order of execution Hero!

-What is Order of Execution in Salesforce
+What is Order of Execution in Salesforce?

-Order of execution is a set of rules that describe the path a record takes through all automations and the events that happen when you save a record with an insert, update, or upsert statement.
+Order of execution is a set of rules that describe the path a record takes through all automation, and the events that happen when you save a record with an insert, update, or upsert statement.

 Many people struggle to remember the order of execution which starts with a DML (insert, update or delete).
 The diagram below provides a nice visual reference.

 Order of Execution

 When you save a record with an insert, update, or upsert statement, Salesforce performs the following events in this order:

 - If the request came from a standard UI edit page, Salesforce runs system validation to check the record for page layout specific rules, field definition, and maximum field length.

 - Executes flows that make a “before-save” update (new change in Winter 20).

 - Executes all before triggers.